 Spatial System tables

-pg_extension: A table used by the Postgres database to store information about extensions to that database.
+pg_extension: A table used by the PostgreSQL database to store information about extensions to that database.
 Provided for compatibility by CockroachDB.
-For more information, see the Postgres documentation.
+For more information, see the PostgreSQL documentation.

 spatial_ref_sys: A SQL table defined by the OGC that holds the list of SRIDs supported by a database, e.g.,

 SELECT count(*) FROM spatial_ref_sys;